 Equipping inanimate objects with microprocessors and Wi-Fi connectivity and linking those “things” with powerful analytics engines in the cloud is fundamentally altering the way we live and work.
 The productivity gains are astounding, yet the rate with which we are expanding our cyber-attack surfaces is unprecedented.

 This need to control and manage the rapid influx of connected devices and the supporting cloud and network infrastructure makes managed security services more critical than ever.
 Managing connected things as signals transit from the cloud to the application and back again is a large and complex problem requiring a foundational approach and framework to support an organizational strategy.

-Every new endpoint or asset you connect to your network potentially adds another attack vector, and multiple endpoints often involve a mixture of sensors, networks, systems and software from a variety of vendors.
+Every new endpoint or asset you connect to your network potentially adds another attack vector, and multiple endpoints often involve a mixture of sensors, networks, systems, and software from a variety of vendors.
 For the most part, no two IoT devices are alike and they often utilize custom protocols, for which there is no support.

-Additionally, IoT devices lack a lot of the handy data features such as syslog, of modern desktop operating systems, and many devices do not use TCP/IP to communicate, so basic connectivity checks such as ping don’t apply.
+Additionally, IoT devices lack a lot of handy data features such as Syslog, of modern desktop operating systems, and many devices do not use TCP/IP to communicate, so basic connectivity checks such as ping don’t apply.
 Repeat this 1,000 times for 1,000 different devices and protocols, and the complexities spiral.

 NEW ENDPOINTS; NEW ATTACK VECTORS

 The nature of the endpoints and the scale of aggregation require a unique approach in the overall architecture to accommodate these challenges.
 This way we developed a patented IoT Cybersecurity Architecture that we provide our clients free of charge to assist with their planning for the future support of their IoT management initiatives.